 When every team and associate is dialed into the organization’s roadmap — and understands their role in that journey — operations run more smoothly.
 This also provides a framework to ensure the insights and data that are discovered in one functional area aren’t swallowed up by a silo, but rather are shared and leveraged across the organization

-- What should I look for in an EOS implementer?
-Finding the right EOS implementer that fits you and understands your business is important.
+Finding the right EOS Implementer that fits you and understands your business is important.
 Each implementer brings their unique style, background and personal touch to the relationship.
 The implementer, teaches, coaches and facilitates the system with your leadership team, building a high degree of trust and commonality of purpose along the way.
 The goal is for you to master the system and use it for years going forward.

 How Wipfli can help